RedDotRocket/agentup-systools/README.md

 ## Configuration

 Add the plugin to your agent's `agentup.yml`.
-The plugin supports flexible configuration including custom command allow-lists to add your own tools:
+The plugin supports flexible configuration including the ability to unban specific commands from the security denylist:

 ```yaml
 plugins: